 This ensures that everyone has visibility into the product or service as it moves along the production chain.
-By gaining better oversight into these processes, companies can expedite delivery, improve the customer experience and achieve supply chain cost reduction.
+By gaining better oversight into these processes, companies benefit from SCM systems as they can expedite delivery, improve the customer experience and achieve supply chain cost reduction.

 SCM functionality can also be found within many ERP systems.
 ERP vs SCM is an important distinction to understand before software selection.